mauser001/knockout/README_tournament.md

   - When a stage is finished and the owner moves to the next stage only the winners will proceed to the next round.
 When there is only one Player left we have a winner.
   - The owner should make sure that everybody has claimed their victory before moving to the next round or at least communicate clearly when he plans to do that.
 - When two players finished their game the winner has to 'claim victory' in the smart contract.
+- Users can register their user name to map them with their wallet.
+This is optional, but helps other players to find them in the game.

 Claiming the price:
 Once there is only one player left in the tournament we have a winner and he can claim the price.
 When he does the fee will be sent to the owner.